-Blind loop syndrome — sometimes called stasis syndrome or stagnant loop syndrome — often occurs as a complication of stomach (abdominal) surgery.
+Sometimes called stasis syndrome or stagnant loop syndrome, blind loop syndrome is often a complication of stomach (abdominal) surgery.
 But blind loop syndrome can also result from structural problems and some diseases.
 Sometimes surgery is needed to correct the problem, but antibiotics are the most common treatment.

 Signs and symptoms of blind loop syndrome often include:

 - An uncomfortable feeling of fullness after eating

 - Unintentional weight loss

 Bloating, nausea and diarrhea are signs and symptoms of many intestinal problems.
 See your doctor for a full evaluation — especially if you've had abdominal surgery — if you have:

 - Persistent diarrhea

 - Rapid, unintentional weight loss

 - Abdominal pain lasting more than a few days